2004 Australian House of Representatives election: Lead up to the election

-In 2001, John Howard’s Coalition government narrowly beat the Labor Party in what was deemed by many as an "unwinnable" election for the government.
+In 2001, John Howard's Coalition government narrowly beat the Labor Party in what was deemed by many as an "unwinnable" election for the government.
 Issues of national security such as the September 11 terrorist attacks and the Tampa refugee crisis, allowed the government to turn its political fortunes around and secure a gain of two seats in the House of Representatives.
 The years following 2001 saw Australia controversially engage in the Iraq War as a member of the ‘Coalition of the Willing’ along with the United States and United Kingdom.
-This war was seen by many globally as a failure and it was predicted that the Howard Government could be defeated due to the war’s unpopularity.
+This war was seen by many globally as a failure and it was predicted that the Howard government could be defeated due to the war's unpopularity.
 Another western democracy, Spain, had seen its pro-Iraq war government defeated in an election earlier that year and it was speculated that the Australian government might suffer the same fate.

 On the 29th of August 2004, the prime minister announced that a federal election would be held on October 9, 2004.
-This was an unusual time to announce an election, many thought the ongoing Athen's Olympic Games gathering most of the public's attention.
+This was an unusual time to announce an election, many thought the ongoing Athens Olympic Games gathering most of the public's attention.
 It was also an unusually long election campaign at 6 weeks.
 Many pundits predicted a tight race with Michelle Grattan stating on the day of the announcement that the campaign would be "an unpredictable and exciting election in which neither leader starts with a decisive break, either could take the prize, and absolutely anything could happen in between".
 However, the Government was campaigning from a strong position politically.

 Despite the poignancy of the Iraq War as an issue, issues surrounding the economy such as interest rates, the size of the deficit, taxation and unemployment dominated the political agenda during the election campaign.
 The sale of Telstra was also an influential topic.
-The Howard Government had delivered several budget surpluses and Australian’s were enjoying a period of strong economic growth and low unemployment.
+The Howard government had delivered several budget surpluses and Australian's were enjoying a period of strong economic growth and low unemployment.
 The government afforded many tax breaks and concessions to middle-income earners, which despite not being revolutionary policy, bought them favour with large sections of the electorate.
 Add to this that the Labor Party had found itself in the political wilderness since 2001, spending much of its time between 2001 and 2004 under Simon Crean who suffered consistently poor polling, and the Howard government looked as though it had a strong grip on power.
 Labor eventually switched leaders in early 2004 to allow itself a better chance at the election.
 Crean resigned to allow Mark Latham to assume the position of leader in 2003 in a contested ballot against Kim Beazley.